 In the wake of 9/11, the September 11th Victim Compensation Fund (VCF) was established to provide financial assistance for medical expenses and lost wages to those who were injured or made sick in the attacks or the response to the attacks, as well as to the families or personal representatives of those who died.

-What is the difference between an appeal and an amendment?
+What is the difference between a 9/11 VCF appeal and an amendment?

 The September 11th Victim Compensation Fund offers claimants an opportunity to appeal or amend their claim, if necessary.
 An appeal challenges the September 11th Victim Compensation Fund’s determination on the claim, while an amendment seeks to change the award based on new information.
 The appropriate option depends on the claimant’s specific situation.